 A gigantic man appeared from behind me and sat down between myself and Vaughan.
-How long has he been standing there?
-The whole time and I didn’t notice?
+How long had he been standing there?
+The whole time and I didn't notice?
 This must be the Quwallie.

 The Quwallie sat there, his eyes glued to the food but he didn't move until commanded.

-“Eat” said the Vaughan who was already enjoying his meal.
+"Eat," said Vaughan who was already enjoying his meal.
 He looked at me too as if he was expecting me to shove as much food as I could in my mouth.
-I wasn’t hungry, even though it’s been days since my last meal but I couldn’t look like a weakling in front of these two.
+Seeing the Quwallie made me lose my appetite even though it's been days since my last meal, but I couldn't look like a weakling in front of these two.
 I forced as much food down as I could.

-“Tell me…” Vaughan spoke through a spoonful of food, “why you’re so eager to die.
-You’re a young, healthy looking lad.
-I could sell you for a good price.”
+"Tell me…" Vaughan spoke through a mouthfull of food, "why you're so eager to die.
+You're a young, healthy looking lad.
+I could sell you for a good price."

 I had to sound as convincing as I could.
 "I'll show you a good match."

-Vaughan laughed, his food spilling out of his mouth and spraying everywhere.
+Vaughan laughed, his food spilling out of his mouth and spraying everywhere with each bellow.
 Even the Quwallie smirked at my remark.